5 Ways to Fight Rising Beef and Pork Prices

-An increase in the price of meat can take a big bite out of your food budget.
-Here are some ways to combat higher beef and pork prices.
+Whether prices have jumped or your food budget has gotten smaller, meat can take a big bite out of your budget.
+Here are some ways to combat meat prices.

-Take a look at these tips for cooking around those rising prices.
+Take a look at these tips for cooking around high meat prices.

-If you’re used to having meat at every meal, why not try chicken instead of beef or pork?
+Chicken isn’t always the cheaper option, but when it is, you can typically substitute it for costlier meats.
 Chicken can be a great, lean food that is very versatile, too.
 It can be prepared in a variety of ways, from light salads to marinated dinners.
-Even some beef and pork dishes can be prepared using chicken as a substitute.

 For example, instead of grilling steaks. consider grilled chicken breasts.
 Or instead of baking or frying pork chops, why not try this technique with chicken breasts or thighs?
 Ground chicken, as well as chicken sausage are also available as alternatives to traditional ground beef, pork, and sausage.